-Your attorney will carefully investigate the details of your accident to determine all sources of liability and the associated resources that can compensate you for the injuries you incurred in a Clearwater boating accident.
+Your dedicated Clearwater boat accident attorney will carefully investigate the details of your accident to determine all sources of liability and the associated resources that can compensate you for the injuries you incurred.

 The compensation you can receive for the expenses and impacts of your injuries includes:

 - Medical expenses incurred in the treatment of your injuries and related complications.